-In July 2020 Judge \\\\\\\ issued an order adopting the report and recommendation, noting Complainant had filed an amended complaint, and stating the amended complaint superseded the original complaint.
+In July 2020 a district judge who is not one of the Subject Judges issued an order adopting the report and recommendation, noting Complainant had filed an amended complaint, and stating the amended complaint superseded the original complaint.
 In October 2020 the defendants filed motions to dismiss the amended complaint, in one of which two defendants argued that Complainant failed to disclose his prior lawsuits.
 Later that month, Complainant filed a "Motion for Leave to File an Amended Complaint" disclosing multiple previous lawsuits he had filed, discussing the defendants' motions to dismiss, and stating that the court must allow his claims to proceed.

-The magistrate judge then issued a report recommending in part that the defendants' motions to dismiss be denied and that

-Complainant's motion for leave to amend his complaint be granted only to the extent that he provided his previous litigation history.
+The magistrate judge then issued a report recommending in part that the defendants' motions to dismiss be denied and that Complainant's motion for leave to amend his complaint be granted only to the extent that he provided his previous litigation history.
 The defendants filed objections to the report and recommendation, and Complainant filed, among other things, three motions to amend his complaint.

-In December 2020 Judge issued an order that sustained two defendants' objections to the report and recommendation, adopted in part the report and recommendation, granted the two defendants' motion to dismiss, dismissed the complaint for abuse of judicial process, and denied as moot Complainant's motions to amend his complaint.
-Judge stated that Complainant "did not respond to the motion to dismiss" or otherwise attempt to justify why he provided "materially false information in his complaint form," but that he instead filed a motion for leave to file an amended complaint that fully disclosed his litigation history.
-Judge disagreed with the magistrate judge's determination that the court should permit Complainant to amend his complaint to add his litigation history after the defendants filed their motion to dismiss, stating that doing so would overlook his abuse of the judicial process.
-Judge found that the sanction of dismissal without prejudice was proper in light of Complainant's "extensive history of filing numerous vexatious and frivolous pleadings and motions" and his "failure to even attempt to justify his plainly false pleadings."
+In December 2020 the district judge issued an order that sustained two defendants' objections to the report and recommendation, adopted in part the report and recommendation, granted the two defendants' motion to dismiss, dismissed the complaint for abuse of judicial process, and denied as moot Complainant's motions to amend his complaint.
+The district judge stated that Complainant "did not respond to the motion to dismiss" or otherwise attempt to justify why he provided "materially false information in his complaint form," but that he instead filed a motion for leave to file an amended complaint that fully disclosed his litigation history.
+The district judge disagreed with the magistrate judge's determination that the court should permit Complainant to amend his complaint to add his litigation history after the defendants filed their motion to dismiss, stating that doing so would overlook his abuse of the judicial process.
+The district judge found that the sanction of dismissal without prejudice was proper in light of Complainant's "extensive history of filing numerous vexatious and frivolous pleadings and motions" and his "failure to even attempt to justify his plainly false pleadings."

-Complainant filed a motion for reconsideration, which Judge \\\\\ denied.
-He then filed multiple motions seeking various types of relief, including two motions for leave to file an amended complaint, another motion for reconsideration, and a motion to recuse Judge In May 2021 Judge entered an order denying Complainant's motions and directing the clerk to return any future submissions to him in light of his repeated filing of frivolous and vexatious motions in the case.
+Complainant filed a motion for reconsideration, which the district judge denied.
+In May 2021 the district judge entered an order denying additional motions Complainant had filed and directing the clerk to return any future submissions to him in light of his repeated filing of frivolous and vexatious motions in the case.
 Complainant filed notices of appeal, and this Court later clerically dismissed the appeals for want of prosecution.